MusicForStringsPercussionCeleste/hello-world/README.md

 # hello-world
-interested to know and use BlockChain and attribution chains to benefit talented but unknown composers
+interested to know and use BlockChain and attribution chains to benefit talented but unknown composers.

+CloudHymnal.org is a current space for sharing choral music for churches